Praneeth-Suresh/CT-image/README.md

 </aside>

-The highest validation accuracy achieved on the training set was `0.95455`.
+For the classification model, the highest validation accuracy achieved on the training set was `0.95455`.

 The following are the metrics for the test set: